DIETARY SYSTEMS AND CONCEPTS

 á Some foods, such as grains, must be cooked or they are hard or impossible to digest.
 Most other canned and boxed items are not as good today.

-á Cooking many foods has advantages that are discussed below.
+á Cooking many foods has advantages that are discussed below and in the article Raw Foods on this site.

 Locally grown is a fine idea, provided it is done well.
 The soil or farming method may be superior somewhere else, in which case locally grown may not be best.